 windicss

-Windicss is a utility-first CSS framework that aims to optimize your CSS by generating only the styles you use in your project.
-It offers a wide range of utility classes that can be easily applied to your HTML elements, allowing for rapid prototyping and efficient styling.
-Windicss is highly customizable and can be integrated seamlessly with popular frontend frameworks like Vue, React, and Angular.
+Windicss is a utility-first CSS framework that aims to optimize your CSS by generating only the necessary styles based on your HTML template.
+It eliminates unused styles, resulting in smaller bundle sizes and improved performance.
+Windicss provides a wide range of utility classes that can be easily customized and extended to suit your project's needs.

 Both Spectre.css and WindiCSS are popular CSS frameworks, but Spectre.css has been around for longer and has a larger user base.
 WindiCSS, however, has gained significant popularity in recent years due to its innovative approach and performance optimizations.